 Some consider the perfect grilled steak to be simple and unadorned.
-Others consider grilled steak to be incomplete without smothering it with roast garlic butter.
-Those of you in the latter category, this recipe with its audaciously indulgent gilding of butter (and perfect grilling technique for the consummate steak supper) is for you.
-Originally published June 5, 2001.–Renee Schettler Rossi
+Others consider grilled steak to be incomplete without smothering it with roasted garlic butter.
+Those of you in the latter category, this recipe with its audaciously indulgent gilding of butter (and perfect grilling technique for the consummate steak) is for you.–Renee Schettler Rossi

 Grilled New York Strip Steaks